 Our Mission & Principles

-Mizzou Alternative Breaks provides students the unique opportunity to gain a wider perspective of the world while immersed in service to people and communities.
-As an organization, it is our goal to influence outstanding Mizzou students who will soon be the leaders and supporters of our future as a global community.
-Through service, leadership and the development of lasting relationships, MAB aims to provide students with an experience that offers them the seeds to grow into active and united citizens.
+Mizzou Alternative Breaks provides students the unique opportunity to gain a wider perspective of the world while immersed in a week of service to people and communities.
+As a program, it is our goal to influence outstanding Mizzou students who will soon be the leaders and supporters of our future as a global community.
+Through service, leadership, and the development of lasting relationships, MAB aims to provide students with an experience that offers them the seeds to grow into active and united citizens.
 By igniting a passion for service in our generation, MAB promotes the idea that grassroots service is something larger than a week or an event — it is a movement that starts with caring about the people around you and the community that brings you together.

 Mizzou Alternative Breaks uses it’s principles in everything we do.
-These guiding principles help us go into an area and do as much good as possible.
+These guiding principles help us go into a community and do as much good as possible.
 Service done poorly can be very detrimental to a community.
 These seven ideals help our participants and site leaders have the best experience possible while they are on their trip, while making sure we’re giving back.

 SERVE DON’T HELP